Samobor: Sport

 The main local football club is NK Samobor, who play in the Treća HNL.

 Other football clubs are NK Bregana, NK Galgovo, NK Klokočevac, NK Rakov Potok, NK Samoborski Otok, NK Zrinski Farkaševac.

 The local woman's handball club is ŽRK Samobor, who play in the Prva HRL.

 The local men's handball clubs are RK Mladost 09, and RK Rudar, who play in the Premijer liga.

 The local men's basketball club is KK Samobor, who play in the Prva muška liga.

 The local judo clubs are Judo Klub Samobor, and Judo Klub Profectus Samobor.

 The local karate clubs are Karate klub Samobor, Karate klub Mladost and Karate klub Bregana.

 The local athletics club is Atletski klub Samobor 2007.

 The local gymnastics club Gimnastički klub Samobor.

 The local volleyball club is Odbojkaški klub Samobor.

 The local tennis club is Tenis klub Samobor 1890.

 The local table tennis club is Stolnoteniski klub Samobor.

 The local taekwondo club is Taekwondo klub Koryo Samobor.

 The local mountain bike club is Brdsko-biciklistički klub Šišmiš.

 The local kickboxing klub is TNT Samobor.

 The local motocross club is Moto Cross Klub TRP Marović.

 The main football ground is Gradski Stadion Samobor.

 The main indoor sports hall is Sportska dvorana Samobor with the seating capacity of 700.

 Other indoor sports halls are Sportska dvorana Bogumil Toni with seating capacity of 500, Sportska dvorana Rude with seating capacity of 300 and Sportska dvorana OŠ Samobor with no seating capacity.

+The local chapter of the HPS is HPD "Japetić", which had 253 members in 1936 under the Franjo Flašar presidency, being one of the largest within the society.
+At the time, it had a ski section.
+Membership fell to 245 in 1937.
+Membership rose to 246 in 1938.